Your Guide to Summer Nights in Barcelona

 Photo via Cinema Lliure a la Platja

-Barcelona’s most famous open-air cinema, Sala MontjuÏc, invites cinephiles between the 1st of July and the 5th of August to make the most of the warm summer nights with alfresco movies, concerts, and picnics in the gardens of Montjuïc Castle.
+In July, Barcelona’s most famous open-air cinema, Sala Montjuïc, invites cinephiles to make the most of the warm summer nights with alfresco movies, concerts, and picnics in the gardens of Montjuïc Castle.